Belief and unbelief

 Palestinian history ✝ – Christians are Arab too

-March 2014 – Despite what some in the Knesset think, Christians in Israel are Arabs too and have been prominent in Palestinian politics, society and culture.
+March 2014 – Despite what some in the Knesset think, Christians in are Arabs too and have been prominent in Palestinian politics, society and culture.

 Spain, return and the other 1492